Mark Warner: 2008

-Warner was believed to be preparing to run for the Democratic nomination for president in 2008, and had "done everything but announce his candidacy" before suddenly stating in October 2006 he would not run for president, citing family reasons.
-Warner declared on September 13, 2007 that he would run for the U.S. Senate seat being vacated by the retiring John Warner (no relation) in 2008.
-John Warner endorsed him, which was seen as a factor of his win by over 30 points.
+Warner was believed to be preparing to run for the Democratic nomination for president in 2008, and had "done everything but announce his candidacy" before suddenly announcing in October 2006 he would not run for president, citing family reasons.
+On September 13, 2007, he announced that he would run for the U.S. Senate seat being vacated by the retiring John Warner (no relation) in 2008.

 Warner immediately gained the endorsement of most national Democrats.
 He held a wide lead over his Republican opponent, fellow former Virginia governor Jim Gilmore (and Warner's predecessor), for virtually the entire campaign.
 Warner delivered the keynote address at the 2008 Democratic National Convention.

 In a Washington Post/ABC News Poll dated September 24, 2008, Warner held a 30-point lead over Gilmore.

-In the November election, Warner defeated Gilmore, taking 65 percent of the vote to Gilmore's 34 percent.
-Warner carried all but four counties in the state—Rockingham, Augusta, Powhatan and Hanover.
-In many cases, he ran up huge margins in areas of the state that have traditionally voted Republican.
-This was the most lopsided margin for a contested Senate race in Virginia since Chuck Robb took 72 percent of the vote in 1988.
-As a result of Warner's victory, Virginia had two Democratic U.S. Senators for the first time since Harry Byrd, Jr. left the Democrats to become an independent (while still caucusing with the Democrats) in 1970.
+In the November election, Warner defeated Gilmore with 65% of the vote to Gilmore's 34%.
+He carried all but four counties in the state—Rockingham, Augusta, Powhatan and Hanover.
+In many cases, he ran up huge margins in areas of the state that had traditionally voted Republican.
+This was the most lopsided margin for a contested Senate race in Virginia since Chuck Robb took 72% of the vote in 1988.
+As a result of Warner's victory, Virginia had two Democratic U.S. senators for the first time since Harry Byrd, Jr. left the Democrats to become an independent (while still caucusing with the Democrats) in 1970.